PUBNAVETRA · A Purple Wins Instrument

 Every read supports human judgment, not replaces it.
 Execution risk is the one risk where the wrong call compounds faster than any model can correct it — so the leadership team holds the decision, every time.
 Data in the room.
 Judgment with the leader.

-Expansion frame · CFO + CEO
+CFO + CEO

 AI Investment Governance

-Expansion frame · CHRO + CEO
+CHRO + CEO

 Human Capital Investment Governance

 People decisions carry the largest share of execution risk in most organisations, and the smallest share of board-visible measurement.
 NAVETRA prices human capital investment as exposure — in dollars against operating profit, reported quarterly.
-The question changes from “is this training worth it?” to “what is it worth against our exposure?”
+The question changes from “is this worth it?” to “what is it worth against our exposure?”

 Run the cycle

-Bring execution risk onto the register.
+Bring execution risk onto the register — before the decision, not after.

-Start with the Free Risk Scan — a structured read of your execution environment, your top contributing domains, your OPaR range, board-ready in minutes.
+Start with the Free Risk Scan: a structured read of your execution environment, your top contributing domains, your OPaR range, board-ready in minutes.
 No cost, no obligation.